Declaration of the United Nations Conference on the Human Environment: Implementation

-While the reception of the Declaration remained generally positive, some were critical about the practicality of its implementation.
-All countries agreed on the proposal during the Conference but failed to continue implementing their formulated promises.
-A year after the Stockholm Conference, it was reflected that better implementation of the declaration required technological, industrial and economic changes globally.The global society continued to lack institutional arrangement, making decision-making at the highest political level more challenging and therefore restricting the changes.
-Sir Tony Brenton and Strong highlighted the implications of the nation-state within the international system.
-Strong points out that states would not easily forgo their sovereignty and enter collective agreements with other nations, which makes international environmental action exceptionally difficult.
-Similarly, Brenton follows a somewhat Machiavellian view, arguing that nations are preoccupied with promoting their own interests rather than preserving the commons.
+While the reception of the Declaration was generally positive, there was some criticism about the practicality of its implementation.
+All countries agreed on the proposal during the Conference but many failed to continue implementing their formulated promises.
+A year after the Stockholm Conference, it was recognised that better implementation of the declaration required technological, industrial and economic changes globally.

+Tony Brenton and Maurice Strong highlighted the implications for nation-states within the international system, noting that states would not easily forgo their sovereignty and enter collective agreements with other nations, making international environmental action difficult.
+Tony Brenton argued that nations are preoccupied with promoting their own interests rather than preserving the commons.
 This idea of the nation-state has affected the outcomes of environmental agreements throughout history.

-The implementation varied in different countries based on the differences between the rich and poor nations, which potentially led to mild conflict between the respective countries.
-However, it was also observed that developing countries required facilitation and access to innovative technology, which was only possible through the cooperation of the rich and developed countries.
-To achieve the solutions outlined in the conference, a more international cooperative attitude was required at a global level.
-Additionally, the implementation of the Stockholm Declaration encouraged both developed and developing nations to increase their identification and pursuit of new directions for economic growth.
-Especially approaches that were less energy-intensive, less dependent on non-renewable resources and more focused on reusing and recycling.
+The implementation varied from country to country, for many reasons, with developing countries requiring facilitation and access to innovative technology, which was only possible through cooperation with more developed countries.
+To achieve the solutions outlined in the conference, a more international cooperative attitude was required.
+Additionally, the implementation of the Stockholm Declaration encouraged both developed and developing nations to increase their pursuit of new directions for economic growth, and especially approaches that were less energy-intensive, less dependent on non-renewable resources and more focused on reusing and recycling.

 The implementation was also challenged by a lack of funding.
 The UNEP is a UN Programme established after the Stockholm Declaration to coordinate and promote environmental cooperation.
 However, UNEP was forced to rely on voluntary financial contributions from a few countries.
 Funding is limited and inconsistent.
 UNEP's 2010 annual budget was only $217 million, compared with $4 billion for the World Food Programme and nearly $4.8 billion for the United Nations Development Programme (UNDP).

-On the positive side, the implementation of the Stockholm Conference led to the creation of an action plan that consisted of three pillars: Firstly, an Earthwatch Programme to identify problems of international significance to warn against impending environmental crises; second, recommendations concerning "environmental management or in other words the application in practice of what was shown to be desirable or necessary in regard to the environment"; lastly, supporting measures such as education, training, public information.
-Furthermore, the implementation also resulted in the enactment of three international conventions, in London and Washington D.C. respectively which dealt with environmental issues such as waste dumping in oceans, preservation of heritage sites and limiting international trade in certain wildlife species.
+On the positive side, the implementation of the Stockholm Conference led to the creation of an action plan that consisted of three pillars.
+Firstly, an Earthwatch Programme to identify problems of international significance to warn against impending environmental crises; second, recommendations concerning environmental management; lastly, supporting measures such as education, training and public information.
+The implementation also resulted in the enactment of three international conventions, in London and Washington D.C. which dealt with environmental issues such as waste dumping in oceans, preservation of heritage sites and limiting international trade in certain wildlife species.